From Uncial Press

 Erin sees ghosts, the reason her dad thinks a school for psychics is a good idea.
 Unfortunately, her mom doesn't agree, so Erin has to run away to do it.
 Nervous, shy, and doubting her abilities, she's still able to connect with a couple of other students.
 But it's only when Erin meets Trace, a stonemason helping renovate the school, that she begins to relax.
 Trace is wonderfully blue-collar like her dad, and she feels very grounded whenever she's with him.
 But even down-to-earth Trace has his secrets.
 And the nature of them could be another problem Erin has to worry about.

 Shiloh Nilsen lives at one end of the street.
 Nathan Conti lives at the other.
 In all her eighteen years, they’ve never met in the middle.
 Nothing changes until Shiloh loses a treasured family heirloom--a ring that dates back centuries.
 Desperate to find it before her mom figures out it’s missing, Shiloh crashes a birthday party just to meet Nate, who is supposedly psychic.
 Unfortunately, Nate’s conclusion about the ring’s location isn’t at all what Shiloh was expecting.
-And before she knows it, she's caught up in evil only Nate can get her out of.
+And before she knows it, she's caught up in evil only Nate can help her get out of.

 When Dani Donovan got a new heart, she also got something else--psychic abilities.
 Knowing things she shouldn’t know has taken some getting used to.
 Wanting to know more about her gifts, Dani decides to answer a World Security League call for psychics to help in the capture of the world’s most wanted criminals.
 She heads to a Birmingham hotel so her new abilities can be tested.
 There she meets another psychic, Ren Mallett, who bursts into her mind while she’s trying to read his.
 Although Ren and Dani part ways after the testing, distance doesn’t hinder their connection.
 But when she finally gets where Ren should be, he's is nowhere to be found.
 She finds out that he’s working undercover and seems to have lost contact not just with her, but with everyone.